wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 * yyyy-mm-dd
 * yyyy.mm.dd

+**Disclaimer**

+*Gravity Forms is a trademark of Rocketgenius, Inc.*

+*This plugins is provided “as is” without warranty of any kind, expressed or implied.
+The author shall not be liable for any damages, including but not limited to, direct, indirect, special, incidental or consequential damages or losses that occur out of the use or inability to use the plugin.*

 == Installation ==

 1. Install plugin from WordPress administration or upload folder to the `/wp-content/plugins/` directory